SAP/terraform-provider-sap-cloud-identity-services/docs/index.md

 page_title: "SAP Cloud Identity Services Provider"
 subcategory: ""
 description: |-
   The Terraform provider for SAP Cloud Identity Services enables you to automate the provisioning, management, and configuration of resources in the SAP Cloud Identity Services https://help.sap.com/docs/cloud-identity-services.
-By leveraging this provider, you can simplify and streamline the configuration of applications, groups, schemas and users.
 ---
 # Terraform Provider for SAP Cloud Identity Services

 The Terraform provider for SAP Cloud Identity Services enables you to automate the provisioning, management, and configuration of resources in the [SAP Cloud Identity Services](https://help.sap.com/docs/cloud-identity-services).
-By leveraging this provider, you can simplify and streamline the configuration of applications, groups, schemas and users.

 ## Example Usage